What Is a Mesothelioma Misdiagnosis?

 Can mesothelioma be misdiagnosed?

-What can mimic mesothelioma?
+What mimics mesothelioma?

 Many health problems can mimic mesothelioma.